 Here’s what’s awful.
 The reason our foreign policy mistakes were disastrous are there in the script for anyone to see — and they were visible back then.
 9/11 did require a new playbook.
 We were attacked by a loose organization that could hide, rather than a nation-state that couldn’t.
 Yet our ultimate response was to attack a nation-state because, in Cheney’s words, “We know where to find them.”

 Which is the very reason we shouldn’t have attacked them.
 That was the old playbook.
 It’s still the old playbook.
 And we still don’t get it.

 DC 9/11 is either so funny it’s sad or so sad it’s funny.
 It should become a cult classic like Reefer Madness: a propaganda film that, through its over-the-top idiocy, proves its opposite.
 It’s also a good reminder of what once constituted conservative spin.
 Remember Bush as action hero?
 As cowboy? “[Saddam] is surely developing WMDs,” Bush says.
 “Wanted: Dead or Alive,” Bush says.
 We’re going to “rid the world of evil,” Bush says.
 “This will decidedly not be another Vietnam,” Bush says.

-As it is, this media, the corporate kind, is still being played by the Republicans, who slime the entire process until you just want to retch.
+As it is, this media, the corporate kind, is still being played by the Republicans, who slime the entire process.
 But hold onto these facts: